ragkoushik/email-service/README.md

 # email-service
 The application provides an abstraction between Mailgun and SendGrid email service providers.
-If one of the services goes down, your service can quickly failover to a different provider without affecting your customers.
+If one of the services goes down, the other takes over.

+# Limitations
+- SendGrid - From address should be the email address used at the time of registering.
+- Mailgun - This app currently implements a sandbox domain, recipent emails would have to be preauthorised for API keys.
+Hence I have SendGrid as the primary service.

 # DEMO APP
 The app is running on a AWS EC2 instance - http://ec2-3-26-39-15.ap-southeast-2.compute.amazonaws.com with two endpoints